^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The brachial plexus (plexus brachialis) is formed by the anterior branches of the four lower cervical (CV-СVIII) spinal nerves.
-In the structure of the plexus, the supraclavicular and subclavian parts (pars supraclavicularis et pars infraclavicularis) are distinguished according to the topographic feature.
-Initially, the brachial plexus is located in the interstitial space (supraclavicular part), where the upper, middle and lower trunks of the brachial plexus are distinguished .
-From the interstitial space, these trunks extend into a large supraclavicular fossa (scapula-trapezoidal triangle).
-At the level of the clavicle and below, the trunks of the brachial plexus form three bundles (subclavian part) surrounding the armpit axillary artery.
-In relation to the axillary artery is the medial, lateral and posterior fascicles (fasciculi medialis, lateralis, posterior) of the brachial plexus.
-To the brachial plexus fit the connecting branches from the middle cervical node of the sympathetic trunk of its side.
-Short and long branches leave the brachial plexus.
-Short branches are mainly from the supraclavicular part of the brachial plexus.
+The brachial plexus (plexus brachialis) is formed by the anterior branches of the four lower cervical (CV-CVIII) spinal nerves.
+Based on topographic features, the plexus is divided into supraclavicular and infraclavicular parts (pars supraclavicularis et pars infraclavicularis).
+Initially, the brachial plexus is located in the interscalene space (supraclavicular part), where the upper, middle and lower trunks of the brachial plexus are distinguished.
+From the interscalene space, these trunks exit into the large supraclavicular fossa (scapulotrapezoid triangle).
+At the level of the clavicle and below, the trunks of the brachial plexus form three bundles (subclavian part) surrounding the axillary artery in the axillary cavity.
+In relation to the axillary artery, these are the medial, lateral and posterior bundles (fasciculi medialis, lateralis, posterior) of the brachial plexus.
+The brachial plexus receives connecting branches from the middle cervical ganglion of the sympathetic trunk of its side.
+Short and long branches depart from the brachial plexus.
+Short branches come mainly from the supraclavicular part of the brachial plexus.
 They innervate the bones and soft tissues of the shoulder girdle.
 Long branches of the brachial plexus depart from the subclavian part of the brachial plexus and innervate the free part of the upper limb.

 Brachial plexus